 Management of licensed premises

-The management and operation of licensed premises play a significant role in alcohol-related harm in local areas.
+The management and operation of licensed premises play a significant role in alcohol-related harm in local communities.
 In particular, the prevention of drunkenness/intoxication and sales to minors are important conditions which must be adhered to.

 ON-LICENCES AND INTOXICATION